 Welcome to Thoughts on the Market.
-I'm Chetan Ahya, Chief Economist and Global Head of Economics for Morgan Stanley.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about the benefits and disruptive risks arising from central bank digital currencies.
-It's Friday, April 30th, at 11 a.m. in New York.
+I'm Chetan Ahya, Chief Asia Economist for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be sharing some historical lessons on government debt sustainability and what it means for the current cycle.
+It's Monday, July 26, at 7:00 p.m. in Hong Kong.

 Thanks for listening.
 If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or a colleague today.